ashutosh-2211/DocLayOut/README.md

-# safety
+# DocLayOut
-The aim of the project is to create a workflow for NSFW detection and categorization
+The aim of the project is to create complete ops of the model training and deployment pipeline